 In light of the above quotes, it may seem surprising that at times Ruckman does at times actually label someone as a “Bible scholar.”
 However, it is very revealing to see how he ends up portraying someone whom at one point Ruckman declared to be a “biblical scholar.”
 Often, Ruckman tears them down immediately.
 Here is a case in point: On page 101 of The Anti-Intellectual Manifesto Ruckman referred to Jon Peter Lange as a Biblical scholar, but starting in the very next sentence he portrays him as follows: “It is true that he was often a critic and not too bright when it came to prophecy.
 It is also true that he may have been a ‘short-sighted fool’ when it came to obeying the Scriptures.”

 In perusing Ruckman’s writings, the man he praises the most seems to be Clarence Larkin.
 However, his praise is limited because he considers Larkin to be outdated.
 Notice: "They are all stuck back with Clarence Larkin in 1929…" (Bible Believers' Bulletin.
 June 1995, p.
 8) It not uncommon for Ruckman to insult Larkin (among others) for not finding some of Ruckman's peculiar teachings in the Bible.
 (Ruckman, Peter.
 The Books of the General Epistles Vol. 1.
 2005, p.
-114) See Ruckman’s horrible inconsistencies: The case of Clarence Larkin.
+114) See our article Ruckman’s horrible inconsistencies: The case of Clarence Larkin.

 Ruckman trying to pass himself off as a superior scholar